 Be Proud!

 And finally, realize that all of this is secondary to you—the teacher, the driving force in the classroom.
 I was thrilled to decorate my first classroom but left disappointed after that initial hard day of work.
-The classroom wasn’t perfect; it wasn’t what was in my head.
+The room wasn’t perfect; it wasn’t what was in my head.
 It takes time and will always be a process.

 If you are a new secondary teacher setting up a classroom for the first time, I hope these tips help you.
 It’s lots of prep work (the story of teaching!) and lots of setup.
 Let your personality shine through so your students can see how enthusiastic you are about teaching them.